kvnxiao/sort-awesome-lists/README.md

 A GitHub personal access token is **required** by the `-t` flag as this CLI application hits the GitHub API for repository statistics.
 The token allows one to access the GitHub API at a rate-limit of 5000 requests per hour.
 A personal access token with 0 permissions checked can be generated and used (go here to create one if you don't already have one: https://github.com/settings/tokens)

-The application currently supports `username.github.io/repo` and `github.com/username/repo` detection.
+This tool currently supports `username.github.io/repo` and `github.com/username/repo` detection.

 #### Example: